Modeling Short-Range Microwave Networks to Scale Superconducting Quantum Computation: Introduction

 \section{Introduction}

 Quantum computing is at the forefront of emerging technologies, owing to its promise to solve some algorithms dramatically faster than classical counterparts.
 Quantum computers (QCs) evaluate quantum circuits in a manner similar to classical computers assessing classical circuits.
-However, quantum information's ability to leverage superposition, interference, and entanglement is anticipated to provide QCs significant advantage in tasks ranging from security protocols \cite{shor1999polynomial} and optimization \cite{farhi2014quantum}, to simulation of quantum dynamics \cite{kandala2017hardware}.
+However, quantum information's ability to leverage superposition, interference, and entanglement is anticipated to provide QCs significant advantage in tasks ranging from security-relevant computing \cite{shor1999polynomial} and optimization \cite{farhi2014quantum} to simulation of quantum dynamics \cite{kandala2017hardware}.
 To harness the power of quantum computation, quantum bits, or qubits, are needed which are the core individual element for information representation and storage.
 Useful QCs require many qubits that are interconnected to each other in a low-noise and fault-tolerant manner.
-Many different architectures have been used to encode qubits, such as superconducting circuits (SCs) \cite{arute2019quantum,mooney2021whole,wu2021strong}, trapped ions \cite{zhang2017observation}, neutral atoms \cite{ebadi2021quantum}, and photons \cite{zhong2020quantum,arrazola2021quantum}.
-To date, SC quantum computers have been one of the most promising platforms, with the largest quantum computers in terms of interconnected qubits demonstrated with these circuits.
-Recent demonstrations of quantum advantage have shown that interference with just over 50 qubits can be harnessed for computational speedups~\cite{arute2019quantum,wu2021strong,zhong2020quantum}, but more and cleaner qubits will be required to exploit quantum computing for practical applications.
+Many different architectures have been used to encode qubits, such as superconducting circuits (SCs), trapped ions, neutral atoms, quantum dots, and photons. \cite{nielsen2010quantum}.
+To date, SC quantum computers have been one of the most promising platforms \cite{devoret2004superconducting, wendin2017quantum, kjaergaard2020superconducting}.
+Recent demonstrations of quantum advantage have shown that interference with just over 50 qubits can be harnessed for computational speedups~\cite{arute2019quantum,wu2021strong,zhong2020quantum}.
+Additionally, early demonstrations of logical qubits are emerging~\cite{google2023suppressing, acharya2024quantum}.
+However, more and cleaner qubits will be required to exploit quantum computing for practical applications.